rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 		4. Create `build` script to build and push to preferred registry
 	4. Create or update the inventory
 		1. Create `inventory` directory if it does not exist
+5. Create or update the inventory
+	1. If first time, copy the upstream Kubespray submodule `inventory` directory
+		1. `

-5. Create or identify one or more Redhat (Rocky) machines to become k8s nodes
+6. Create or identify one or more Redhat (Rocky) machines to become k8s nodes
-6. Optionally snapshot future k8s node machines to enable rollback for practice
+7. Optionally snapshot future k8s node machines to enable rollback for practice
-7. Update `k8s.cicd/inventory` with future k8s node *names*
+8. Update `k8s.cicd/inventory` with future k8s node *names*

 ----
 1. Install vault into its own virtual machine (simulated vault service provider outside of my management)